Mehmet Kaplan

 Mehmet Güner Kaplan (born 18 July 1971) is a Swedish politician of Turkish origin who served as Minister for Housing and Urban Development from 2014 to 2016.
 He is a member of the Swedish Green Party.

-Kaplan resigned from the Cabinet after controversy regarding ties to Islamic extremism.
+Kaplan resigned from the Cabinet after controversy regarding ties to Turkish nationalist movements and Turkish government.
 He came under increasing pressure after local media published photos of him at a dinner with Turkish ultranationalists, including the Swedish head of the extremist Grey Wolves organisation, and a former leader of the main Turkish nationalist group in Sweden, who called on Turks to kill Armenians.

 Life and career

-Kaplan was born to Turkish family in Gaziantep, Turkey; he migrated to Sweden at age 8.
+Kaplan was born to a Turkish family in Gaziantep, Turkey; he migrated to Sweden at age 8.

 He was a member of the Riksdag (2006–2014) and before that spokesperson for the Muslim Council of Sweden (2005–2006) and Young Muslims of Sweden (2000–2002).
 He was also a founding member of the organization Swedish Muslims for Peace and Justice, a Muslim peace movement, as well as a strong supporter of the Swedish peace movement.
 He was a member of the board of the Green Party between 2003 and 2011.

-Kaplan was on board the Ship to Gaza flotilla which tried to protest against the Israeli embargo of the Gaza strip.
-The Israeli armed forces boarded the flotilla on 31 May 2010 killing 9 flotilla members who resisted their boarding.
+Kaplan was on board the Ship to Gaza flotilla which tried to protest against the Israeli embargo of the Gaza Strip.
+The Israeli armed forces boarded the flotilla on 31 May 2010, killing 9 flotilla members who resisted their boarding.

 On 1 July 2014, in a Fight Racism Now seminar held in Visby, Kaplan compared the young Muslims from Sweden who went to fight for any force in the Syrian civil war (including the Islamic State) with those Swedes who volunteered to fight for Finland against Russia in the Winter War during the Second World War.
 Kaplan commented that his statements had been misrepresented, but admitted to having chosen his words poorly.

 In a Turkish newspaper interview, Kaplan said that it is natural for Sweden to recognize Palestine as a state, and that the "occupied territories will, if Allah willing, be freed, and east Jerusalem will become the capital of Palestine."
 Further he said that Israel will be forced to a peace agreement.

 He has also been labeled being an Islamist by various personalities, including the previous MP, Nalin Pekgul of the Swedish Social Democratic Party.